 But insights gleaned from our research of 5,000 European subscribers show that to ensure pole position, companies in this space need to innovate to overcome specific consumer challenges as the subscriptions economy grows across Europe.

-Download our Subscription Wars: Europe report to access the insights in full.
+Download our Subscription Wars: Europe report to access the insights in full or explore the key highlights in our infographic.

 Could this be a summer of subscriber growth?